tutebatti/FLExhmtl2XeLaTeX/README.md

 - Folder `sample-entries` with subfolders for each sample entry of the dictionary in xhtml and derivatives
 - XSLT file `xhtml2xml.xsl` (for current approach using two transformation steps)
-- XSLT file `xml2tex.xsl` (for current approach using two transformation steps) (- XSLT file `xhtml2tex.xsl`, for former/first approach)
+- XSLT file `xml2tex.xsl` (for current approach using two transformation steps)
+- XSLT file `xhtml2tex.xsl` (for former/first approach)
+- Simple markdown file `xhtml_structure.md` documenting structure of XHTML output of FLEx
-- Simple markdown file `xslt_structure.md` containing structure of XSLT for better readibility (long XSLT file cannot be easily navigated)
+- Simple markdown file `xslt_structure.md` documenting structure of XSLT for better readibility (long XSLT file cannot be easily navigated)
-- `changelog.txt` to document changes
+- `changelog.txt` to document changes (in markdown format, but stored as TXT)
-- Bash script `prettyxhtml.sh` for easy prettifying/formatting of Flex xhtml output (do not use this file for further processing: spaces cause problems; it is mainly meant for better readability)
+- Bash script `prettyxhtml.sh` for easy prettifying/formatting of Flex xhtml output (do not use this file for further processing: spaces cause problems; it is mainly meant for better readability when studying FLEx output)

 ## Workflow for Using _git(hub)_